sweeneychris/TheiaSfM/libraries/spectra/doxygen/Overview.md

 conduct the computation and retrieve the eigenvalues and/or eigenvectors.

 Below is a list of the available eigen solvers in **Spectra**:
-- \link Spectra::SymEigsSolver SymEigsSolver \endlink: for real symmetric matrices
+- \link Spectra::SymEigsSolver SymEigsSolver \endlink: For real symmetric matrices
-- \link Spectra::GenEigsSolver GenEigsSolver \endlink: for general real matrices
+- \link Spectra::GenEigsSolver GenEigsSolver \endlink: For general real matrices
-- \link Spectra::SymEigsShiftSolver SymEigsShiftSolver \endlink: for real symmetric matrices using the shift-and-invert mode
+- \link Spectra::SymEigsShiftSolver SymEigsShiftSolver \endlink: For real symmetric matrices using the shift-and-invert mode
-- \link Spectra::GenEigsRealShiftSolver GenEigsRealShiftSolver \endlink: for general real matrices using the shift-and-invert mode, with a real-valued shift
+- \link Spectra::GenEigsRealShiftSolver GenEigsRealShiftSolver \endlink: For general real matrices using the shift-and-invert mode, with a real-valued shift
-- \link Spectra::GenEigsComplexShiftSolver GenEigsComplexShiftSolver \endlink: for general real matrices using the shift-and-invert mode, with a complex-valued shift
+- \link Spectra::GenEigsComplexShiftSolver GenEigsComplexShiftSolver \endlink: For general real matrices using the shift-and-invert mode, with a complex-valued shift
+- \link Spectra::SymGEigsSolver SymGEigsSolver \endlink: For generalized eigen solver for real symmetric matrices

 ## Examples